Skip to content

 Make-Ahead: You can make crème anglaise up to 4 days ahead of time before serving it to your guests.
 See the storage notes below.

-Storing and Freezing: When storing it be sure to hold in a plastic container wrapped with plastic in the refrigerator and keep it for up to 5 days.
-It will freeze making a very rich delicious ice cream.
-With that being said it does not thaw well because it will begin to separate.
+How to Store: When storing it be sure to hold in a plastic container wrapped with plastic in the refrigerator and keep it for up to 5 days.
+It will freeze, making a very rich, delicious ice cream.
+With that being said, it does not thaw well because it will begin to separate.

 Chef Billy Parisi

-• Scalding means to cook over low heat, stirring occasionally, until the cream starts to bubble along the edges and bottom of the pot.
+• Scalding means cooking over low heat, stirring occasionally until the cream starts to bubble along the edges and bottom of the pot.
 You’ll notice some of the insides of the vanilla bean start to release into the liquid—this is perfect.

-• We’ll only be using the yolks in this recipe so save the whites for another recipe (a meringue or angel food cake would be tasty!).
+• We’ll only use the yolks in this recipe, so save the whites for another recipe (a meringue or angel food cake would be tasty!).

 • You temper the eggs slowly so that you don’t scramble the eggs by pouring in the entire pot of scaled milk.

-• Watch carefully while whisking it over the burner, because the eggs can go from liquid to overcooked in just moments!
+• Observe while whisking it over the burner, because the eggs can go from liquid to overcooked in moments!

 Let's Cook - Chef Billy Parisi